Purpose of this framework

 Testing, quarantine and isolation

-- For information on testing children, see the website of the Dutch Government and the Guidance on children with nasal colds (in Dutch).
+- For information on testing children, see Government.nl and the Guidance on children with nasal colds (in Dutch).

 - For information on testing childcare employees, see Government.nl.